ualbany-software-engineering/term-project-anudeep-17/README.md

 ```
 ---
-Thank you @ninandpchaudari for you his resources and help.
+Thank you @ninadpchaudhari for you his resources and help.